Zodi-ark/Final-Fantasy-Tactics-The-War-of-the-Lions-Texture-Pack/README.md

 - In your PPSSPP directory, navigate to `memstick/PSP/TEXTURES` then drag ULES00850 from the .zip into the folder

 - Then enable texture replacement by heading to `settings>tools>developer tools>replace textures`

+- For US-NTSC users change the folder name from `ULES00850` to `ULUS10297`

 Screenshots
 ======